bcgov/gwa-api/README.md

 ## 6. View metrics

+The following metrics can be viewed in real-time for the Services that you configure on the Gateway:

+* Request Rate : Requests / Second (by Service/Route, by HTTP Status)
+* Latency : Standard deviations measured for latency inside Kong and on the Upstream Service (by Service/Route)
+* Bandwidth : Ingress/egress bandwidth (by Service/Route)
+* Total Requests : In 5 minute windows (by Consumer, by User Agent, by Service, by HTTP Status)

+All metrics can be viewed by an arbitrary time window - defaults to `Last 24 Hours`.

 Go to <a href="https://grafana-qwzrwc-test.pathfinder.gov.bc.ca/" target="_blank">Grafana</a> to view metrics for your configured services.

 ## 7. Grant access to others

 The `acl` command is an all-inclusive membership list, so the `--users` should have the full list of members.
 Any user that is a member but not in the `--users` list will be removed from the namespace.

-For administrative privileges (such as managing Service Accounts), add the usernames to the `--managers` argument.
+For elevated privileges (such as managing Service Accounts), add the usernames to the `--managers` argument.

 ```
 gwa acl --managers acope@idir --users acope@idir jjones@idir